 - The mileage allowance (total contract mileage) in your agreement will not change.
 If you choose to return the vehicle at the end of the agreement you will be charged for any excess mileage over this allowance.
 The mileage allowance and excess mileage charge per mile is shown on your agreement.

 - As the vehicle will be up to six months older at the end of the agreement, on any Payment Deferral that exceeds three months, there will also be an increase in your monthly payments for the anticipated depreciation in the value of the vehicle in the extended period over three months and the Optional Final Payment will be reduced.
 The Optional Final Payment is sometimes known as the Guaranteed Minimum Future Value (GMFV) and is payable if you choose to purchase the vehicle at the end of the agreement.

-- On any deferral exceeding three months, we will increase your total mileage allowance so that you will not be charged extra for continued use of the vehicle during the extended period (up to six months in total), providing you do not exceed the new mileage allowance.
+- On any deferral exceeding three months, we increase your total mileage allowance so that you are not charged extra for continued use of the vehicle during the extended period (up to six months in total), providing you do not exceed the new mileage allowance.
 The mileage allowance will be increased in proportion to the increased term of your agreement.

-The following examples illustrate how the additional interest will affect monthly payments:
+The following examples illustrate how the additional interest affects monthly payments:

 |Financial Product||Original Amount of Credit||Original Monthly Payment||Original Optional Final Payment||Months into Contract at Start of Payment Deferral||Additional Monthly Payment||Additional Monthly Payment for Depreciation||New Monthly Payment||New Optional Final Payment|

 |Personal Contract Purchase||£15,000||£265||£6,750||12 months||£10||£0||£275||£6,750|

 |Personal Contract Purchase||£30,000||£530||£13,500||24 months||£25||£0||£555||£13,500|